 Self-monitoring means HCP should monitor themselves for fever by taking their temperature twice a day and remain alert for symptoms of COVID-19.
-Anyone on self-monitoring should be provided a plan for whom to contact if they develop fever or symptoms during the self-monitoring period to determine whether medical evaluation is needed.
+Those on self-monitoring should be provided a plan for whom to contact if they develop S&S to determine whether medical evaluation is needed.

-Active monitoring means that the local public health authority assumes responsibility for establishing regular communication with potentially exposed people to assess for the presence of fever or symptoms of COVID-19.
+Active monitoring: Local public health authority assumes responsibility for establishing regular communication with potentially exposed persons to assess for the presence of S&S of COVID-19.
 For HCP with high- or medium-risk exposures, CDC recommends this communication occurs at least once each day.
 The mode of communication can be determined by the local public health authority and may include telephone calls or any electronic or internet-based means of communication.

-For HCP, active monitoring can be delegated by the health department to the HCP employer's occupational health or infection control program, if both the health department and the ageny are in agreement.
-Note, inter-jurisdictional coordination will be needed if HCP live in a different local health department jurisdictions than where the agency is located.
+For HCP, active monitoring can be delegated by the health department to the HCP employer's occupational health or infection control program, if both the health department and the agency are in agreement.
+Note, inter-jurisdictional coordination will be needed if HCP lives in a different local health department jurisdiction than where the agency is located.